hamzehaq7/hamzehaq7.github.io/README.md

 ## <span style="color:#004d7a;">Projects</span>

-### AirGo
+### AirGo: Climate Solutions Startup
-Startup in air quality monitoring.
-We have developed a prototype with Prof. Khaled Salama.
+We have developed an air quality monitoring prototype with Prof. Khaled Salama.

-We are currently looking to commercialize the technology.
+Currently, we are currently looking to validate the product with potential customers before incubation at Shenzhen InnoX Academy in June.

 Navigate to our website: [AirGo Website](https://airgo.live)

 ### Blood Flow Detection Using Piezoelectric Sensors